EXPLORE AND DISCOVER!

 Help residents and visitors, children and families learn more about Eastern Oregon’s wild landscapes through Eastern Oregon Legacy Lands' Wallowology activities and research projects.
 Please donate to Wallowology today!

-The Discovery Center is Now Open for the Season!
+The Discovery Center is staying open for the Winter Season!

 We offer family-friendly activities and short hikes we call Discovery Walks, as well as longer day-hikes and opportunities to tour ranches and local nature sites.
 We want to connect you with the wild landscapes of the Wallowa Country!